tannerdolby/react-pokedex/README.md

 # Pokédex
-View all 151 pokemon from the first generation.
-Pokemon data provided by the RESTful [PokeAPI](https://pokeapi.co/).
+View all 151 pokémon from the first generation.
+Pokemon data fetched from the [PokeAPI](https://pokeapi.co/).

 ## Getting Started